 In the following example, the HelloWorldTopic topic is both in the allowlist and (implicitly) in the blocklist, so according to the blocklist preference rule this topic is blocked.
 Moreover, only the topics present in the allowlist are relayed, regardless of whether more topics are dynamically discovered in the DDS network.
-In this case the forwarded topics are AllowedTopic1 and AllowedTopic2.
+In this case the forwarded topics are AllowedTopic1 with data type Allowed and AllowedTopic2 regardless of its data type.

 '''

 allowlist:

-- name: AllowedTopic1
+name: AllowedTopic1

 type: Allowed

-- name: AllowedTopic2
+name: AllowedTopic2

 type: ""

-- name: HelloWorldTopic
+name: HelloWorldTopic

 type: HelloWorld

+'''

+'''

 blocklist:

 - name: ""

 type: HelloWorld

 '''

-3.12.4 Participant Configuration
+3.12.5 Participant Configuration